-- If you don’t want to make meatballs, you can always just brown the ground beef and bulk Italian sausage with the garlic and olive oil, before adding the red wine.
-Proceed as directed.
-This makes an incredibly yummy meat sauce that can be served over pasta or made into baked ziti, lasagna, or any other dish calling for meat sauce.
+- If you don’t want to make meatballs, you can always just serve this wonderful meat sauce over pasta, or it can be made into baked ziti, lasagna, or any other dish calling for meat sauce.
 My mom never made meatballs when we were growing up.
 She did it this way and we all loved it!
-Her lasagna is legendary in our family (recipe coming soon).
+Her lasagna, though, is legendary in our entire extended family (recipe coming soon).

 - Leftover sauce can be frozen.
 Cool to room temperature and put sauce in gallon ziploc baggies.
 Lie them flat in the freezer.
 When reheating, cut sides of bag and add to large saucepan with about 1/2 cup of water.
 Heat on medium low until warmed through.

 Did you make this recipe?
 Snap a pic and tag @letthemeatglutenfreecake on Instagram so I can see your creation!